redisson/redisson-docker/README.md

 ## `redisson-node:<version>`

 Default image.
-Based on OpenJDK 1.8 image.
+Based on OpenJDK 1.8 (for 3.x version) or OpenJDK 1.7 (for 2.x version) image.

 ## `redisson-node:<version>-ubuntu`